What does 'plumb' mean? What is a 'router'!?

-A quarter round or quadrant moulding is a cover strip the shape of a quarter of a circle that comes in long lengths.
+A quarter round or quadrant molding is a cover strip the shape of a quarter of a circle that comes in long lengths.
 It is used as a decorative bead and to cover gaps or areas where plasterboard meets timber and would crack without a cover strip.
-You can also use a router and round-over bit to put a quarter round moulding onto timber.
+You can also use a router and round-over bit to put a quarter round molding onto timber.

 Is a circular saw mounted on a horizontally sliding arm.
 It was the most popular saw for cutting timber to length before the miter saw.